shabin5785/react-notes/Notes_3.md

 ### Higher Order Component
 - a higher-order component is a function that takes a component and returns a new component.
 Whereas a component transforms props into UI, a higher-order component transforms a component into another component.

+- Resist the temptation to modify a component’s prototype (or otherwise mutate it) inside a HOC.